xuchen66/sphinx-emdocs/source/serialEM-note-make-all-LMM-maps.rst

     ##### No editing Below ############
     CallFunction LMMCars
     ## in the end, rise mag to settle temp & Close the valves
-    #GoToLowDoseArea  V
+    #GoToLowDoseArea Search
     SetColumnOrGunValve 0

     ###############################################################